-At this stage, we recommend that these interim results have the following relevance for policy, especially when combined with a wider body of work:
+At this stage, we recommend that these results have the following relevance for policy, especially when combined with a wider body of work:

 - This novel research is particularly significant for the Environment Agency (EA) due to pressing concerns over water quality.
-The EA monitor key coastal habitats, including saltmarshes, under the Water Environment Regulations (WER).
-This monitoring helps to give saltmarshes a classification status, so it is clear which marshes are ecologically healthy and which saltmarshes are in poor health and need management or intervention to help restore them.
-Results herein can be compared to the most recent saltmarsh classification results to see if results match any national trends in ecosystem health. - The potential implications of incomplete denitrification within saltmarsh offers insight into the extent to which saltmarsh systems can mitigate climate change.
-Indeed, this research emphasizes the need to consider a suite of greenhouse gas fluxes within saltmarsh systems, as well as carbon sediment and biomass stock changes when considering their climate mitigation potential. - The results demonstrate a potential for nature-based solutions and help provide a basis to advocate for investment in saltmarsh restoration; using natural capital assets to deliver the ecosystem services that enhance the wellbeing of people and the planet.
-Once baseline data on denitrification rates in England's saltmarshes are further established through seasonal surveys and in restoring as well as intact marsh contexts, it can guide future management efforts, including incentivising restoration and the creation of new saltmarsh habitats.
+The EA monitor key coastal habitats, including saltmarshes and seagrass beds, under the Water Environment Regulations (WER).
+This monitoring helps to give coastal habitats a classification status, so it is clear which saltmarshes and seagrass beds are ecologically healthy and which habitats are in poor health and need management or intervention to help restore them.
+Results herein can be compared to the most recent coastal habitat classification results to see if results match any national trends in ecosystem health.

+- The potential implications of incomplete denitrification within saltmarsh offers insight into the extent to which coastal habitats can mitigate climate change.
+Indeed, this research emphasizes the need to consider a suite of greenhouse gas fluxes within coastal systems, as well as carbon sediment and biomass stock changes when considering their climate mitigation potential. - The results demonstrate a potential for nature-based solutions and help provide a basis to advocate for investment in coastal habitat restoration; using natural capital assets to deliver the ecosystem services that enhance the wellbeing of people and the planet.
+Once baseline data on denitrification rates in England's coastal habitats are further established through seasonal surveys across a year, and in restoring as well as intact habitat contexts, it can guide future management efforts, including incentivising restoration and the creation of new habitats.
 As detailed in schemes like the Water Industry National Environment Programme, there was a recommendation to enhance the natural environment while also addressing environmental challenges faced by coastal habitats.
-An example of this enhancement could involve using saltmarsh systems to offset harmful levels of available nitrogen added into estuaries through water treatment works. - Empirical data on how saltmarshes process nitrates could also inform restoration initiatives through frameworks like Environmental Land Management schemes and in the future may be useful to Biodiversity Net Gain and Marine Net Gain.
-These data can also contribute to nutrient units within the Saltmarsh Code and give an insight into how different saltmarshes process nutrients, which is important for schemes such as Nutrient Neutrality, administered by Natural England.
+An example of this enhancement could involve using saltmarsh systems to offset harmful levels of available nitrogen added into estuaries through water treatment works. - Empirical data on how coastal habitats process nitrates could also inform restoration initiatives through frameworks like Environmental Land Management schemes and in the future may be useful to Biodiversity Net Gain and Marine Net Gain.
+Saltmarsh data can also contribute to developing a potential nutrient unit within the Saltmarsh Code; more broadly, such data across habitats can give an insight into how different coastal sea- and landscapes process nutrients, which is important for schemes such as Nutrient Neutrality, administered by Natural England.

-Scientifically, based on the findings of this national scale study and the policy and management context within which this work is framed, we recommend that:
+Scientifically, based on the findings of these integrated national scale studies and the policy and management context within which this work is framed, we recommend that:

-- To understand the full nutrient remediation potential of saltmarshes, other microbial (e.g. annamox) and non-microbial (e.g. sediment burial) processing pathways need to be addressed, as well as other environmentally harmful nutrients e.g. phosphate.
+- To understand the full nutrient remediation potential of coastal habitats, other microbial (e.g. annamox) and non-microbial (e.g. sediment burial) processing pathways need to be addressed, as well as other environmentally harmful nutrients e.g. phosphate.
 Measuring methane and carbon dioxide emissions during experiments may help understand the processes occurring, since microbes can target substrates other than NO_3^- to supply their resource requirements.
-Unless there are trade-offs between these pathways and denitrification, such accounting should only enhance the perceived value of saltmarshes in the frame of nutrient remediation (see e.g. Yang et al., 2015).
+Unless there are trade-offs between these pathways and denitrification, such accounting should only enhance the perceived value of coastal habitats in the frame of nutrient remediation (see e.g. Yang et al., 2015).